 The best yarn winder is made of sturdy materials with gears that are smooth when in operation.

 Why Do I Need A Wood Yarn Winder?

 You need a yarn winder to make crocheting easier.
 Working from a hank without winding it first is no fun.
 The creation of neat yarn cakes with a center-pull makes working your crochet projects a breeze.

 How Do You Use A Wooden Yarn Winder?

 To use a wooden yarn winder, you follow these steps:

 - Attach the winder to a flat surface with the provided clamp

 - Find the end of the yarn and place it in the slot of the bobbin

 - Thread the yarn through the yarn guide

-- Continue to turn the crank at a medium pace until the hank is completed wound into a yarn cake.
+- Continue to turn the crank until the hank is completed wound into a yarn cake.